 Together, T3 and T4 hormones regulate your body’s temperature, metabolism, and heart rate.
 Increased cortisol levels may actually inhibit or alter the body’s ability to produce these hormones.

-When there adrenal glands are overworked, progesterone output is reduced, leading to an increase in estrogen output.
+When the adrenal glands are overworked, progesterone output is reduced, leading to an increase in estrogen output.

 Women who are experiencing adrenal fatigue may also find they suffer estrogen-dominant symptoms such as PMS, endometriosis, the irregular menses, fibrocystic breast disease, or fibroids.
 Severe cases of adrenal fatigue may also cause amenorrhea, or the cessation of menstruation altogether.